zhaoxiaofei/bindash/README.md

 BinDash is a command-line software for comparing genomes (including metagenomes and pangenomes) on a typical personal laptop.
-BinDash is based on <u>Bin</u>wise <u>D</u>ensified minh<u>ash</u> for estimation of Jaccard index between genomes.
+BinDash is based on **Bin**wise **D**ensified minh**ash** for estimation of mutation rate between genomes.
+We implemented ***b-bit one-permutation rolling MinHash with optimal/faster densification***.
 It is extremely fast and memory efficient.
 It can handle sequences consisting of terabytes of input data (gzipped or not, in fasta or fastq format).

 The basic idea is: the Jaccard index as an accurate proxy of Average Nucleotide Identity(ANI) or mutation rate (1-ANI) according to equation: